manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 I you want to build your own, I recommend starting with something simple like a custom bike.
 The Car, Quad and Loader are more complex on the rigging side.
 I can provide Unity template scenes for each vehicle, just ask me on the [**forum thread**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX).

-The mod can be SDX compiled for dedicated servers, the code is functionnal for multiplayer.
-Some of the vehicles may still be a bit heavy performance wise, depending on your machine's performance.
-I reduced the polycount and texture size of all assets, but it may still require more reduction, if this becomes a thing, and people want tons of vehicles in multiplayer games.
-We will then potentially need to start optimizing vehicles a lot more...

 Special Thanks to **DUST2DEATH** for making the ball roll on this one.
 See the complete ***Special Thanks*** section [**here**](#special-thanks).